Introduction

 If you use beverage gases in the hospitality industry you need to understand the risks associated with their use and how to manage gas use safely.

-How do I find a reputable supplier of beverage gases?
+How to find a reputable supplier of beverage gases

 Ensure your gas supplier is a legitimate and reputable distributor of dispense gases.
 The Brewing, Food and Beverage Industry Suppliers Association (BFBi) operate a Gas Suppliers Accreditation Scheme, and manage a Register of Gas fillers, suppliers and installers.
 This scheme is designed to provide assurance to retailers that the beverage gas they buy is from an accredited supplier and that it is fit for purpose.

-What must I do to comply with the law?
+What to do to comply with the law

 Employers have duties to take reasonable steps to ensure their employees and customers are not put at risk from faulty beverage gas equipment.
-In particular they must have:
+They must have:

-Working with the British Beer and Pub Association and the British Food and British Industry Suppliers Association the BCGA have produced two posters, for display at the workplace, including the cellar, to help publicise the hazards of incorrectly obtaining, storing and using beverage gases.
+Working with the British Beer and Pub Association and the British Food and British Industry Suppliers Association the BCGA have produced two posters.
+The posters are for display at the workplace including the cellar.
+They help to publicise the hazards of incorrectly obtaining, storing and using beverages.
 These can be downloaded below:

 Poster 1- Good Gas – Good Business and Poster 2 - Cheap Gas Can Prove Costly